Vet Costs and Pet Healthcare in Korea: What Foreign Residents Pay

 Monthly heartworm prevention is standard in Korea.
 Most vets prescribe oral chewable tablets.
 Some recommend year-round prevention; others follow a March-to-November schedule aligned with mosquito season.
 Ask your vet what they advise based on where you live and how much outdoor time your pet has.

 Tick prevention deserves specific attention.
-Severe Fever with Thrombocytopenia Syndrome (SFTS) is a tick-borne viral illness documented in Korea that can be transmitted to humans through tick bites.
-Tick activity begins as early as late February.
+Severe Fever with Thrombocytopenia Syndrome (SFTS) is a tick-borne viral illness that is reportable in Korea, where the KDCA records roughly 150 to 300 human cases a year with a case-fatality rate around 20%; it can be transmitted to humans through tick bites.
+Tick activity rises sharply from March or April, and cases concentrate from May to November.
 Monthly tick prevention medication for your pet reduces the risk of infected ticks entering your home.
 Your vet can advise on the current options available.

 Government healthcare overhaul